nxskok/pasias/docs/16-ordinal-nominal-response.md

 no law had been broken.
 I think the easy way to get the "top four" crimes out is to pull them out of the data frame that `count` produces.
-They are rows 1, 4, 5 and 6, so add a `slice` to your chain:
+They are rows 1, 4, 5 and 6, so add a `slice` to your pipeline:

 ```r
 my.rows=c(1,4,5,6)